 NLF: AEL grant recipients must report obligations and expenditures in the cost categories provided on the CDER system expenditure report.
 Frequently used cost categories are described in Attachment 1.
 TWC may establish additional cost categories as needed.

-NLF: When an expenditure report for a grant award with multiple funding sources contains a separate set of cost categories for each funding source, AEL grant recipients must report obligations and expenditures by funding source.
-A prefix identifies the cost categories that correspond to a particular fund source.

 Cost Category Budgets

-NLF: AEL grant recipients must be aware that the expenditure reports for each grant award specify a budget for each cost category.
-TWC establishes the initial cost category budgets based on the grant award budget.
+NLF: AEL grant recipients must specify a budget for each cost category in the expenditure reports for each grant award.
+TWC establishes the initial cost category budgets based on the grant award budget and the provider’s submitted detailed expenditure plan.
 Cost category budgets may subsequently change because of budget changes requested by AEL grant recipients.

 NLF: AEL grant recipients must obtain prior written approval from TWC to make any change to a budget line item.
-The entity must request TWC approval by contacting the designated TWC grant manager for the grant award.
+The entity must request TWC approval by emailing aelcontracts@twc.texas.gov.
 If TWC approves the request, the TWC grant manager adjusts the cost category budget in the CDER system.
 (Depending on the dollar amount of the change, the grant manager may require a formal budget amendment to the corresponding budget line items in the grant award.)

-NLF: AEL grant recipients must be aware that it is a violation of the grant award to exceed the cost category budgets in the CDER system.
+NLF: AEL grant recipients must not exceed the cost category budgets in the CDER system, which would constitute a violation of the grant award.
 The CDER system will not accept amounts exceeding the cost category budgets.

 Availability of Expenditure Reports

-NLF: AEL grant recipients must be aware that a monthly expenditure report ordinarily becomes available in the CDER system on the first calendar day following the month in which the activities to be reported were incurred.
+NLF: AEL grant recipients must be informed that a monthly expenditure report ordinarily becomes available in the CDER system on the first calendar day following the month in which the activities to be reported were incurred.
 For example, the monthly expenditure report for July becomes available for completion on August 1.

-NLF: AEL grant recipients must be aware that a final expenditure report ordinarily becomes available in the CDER system on the first calendar day following the second month in which the grant award ends.
+NLF: AEL grant recipients must be informed that a final expenditure report ordinarily becomes available in the CDER system on the first calendar day following the second month in which the grant award ends.
 For example, if the grant award period ends on June 30, the final expenditure report will ordinarily become available for completion on August 1.

 LF: AEL grant recipients may submit the final expenditure report sooner than the report is normally available by converting a monthly expenditure report to a final expenditure report.
 For example, if an AEL grant recipient has a 12-month grant award period of July through June and fully expends the award in March, the AEL grant recipient may convert the monthly expenditure report for March activities to the final expenditure report.